The Complete History of Search Engines

 2000– The Teoma engine is released

-2001- The search engine Excite goes bankrupt and is bought by for $10 million.
+2001- The search engine Excite is bankrupt and bought for $10 million.

-AskJeeves– The search engine buys Teoma to replace their Direct search engine.
+AskJeeves– The search engine accepts Teoma to replace its Direct search engine.

-2002- Yahoo! acquires other search engines to find search results for customers organically.
+2002- Yahoo! acquires other search engines to find customer search results organically.
 Previously, they outsourced the service to third-party vendors.

 Yahoo Search Engine

-2003- Overture bought by AllTheWeb for $70 million and Inktomi bought by Yahoo! for $235 million.
+2003- AllTheWeb bought Overture for $70 million, and Inktomi was purchased by Yahoo! for $235 million.
 Yahoo! then buys Overture for $1.63 billion.

-Google– They announce the first search algorithm update at Northeastern’s SES Boston, which is why it is called the “Boston” update.
+Google– They announced the first search algorithm update at Northeastern’s SES Boston, which is why it is called the “Boston” update.

 2004- Microsoft launches their new MSN search engine.